IRS Tax Refund Status & Date

 Estimated tax refund dates are based on the IRS acceptance date and are not guaranteed by Taxpert.com, the IRS, or any other online platform.
 Depending on IRS security procedures, the tax refund date could take up to 21 days after the IRS tax return acceptance date or as early as 7 days via the bank direct deposit method.

 Security Delays: Since the IRS has added security measures for e-filing 2021 Tax Returns to decrease tax fraud, your tax refund may be delayed in 2021.
 The IRS requires online tax websites to add identity verification steps to ensure that the taxpayer filing their return is exactly who they say they are (i.e. security questions/answers, stronger passwords, etc.).
 As a result of these new security measures, the IRS may issue more refunds as paper checks, even if taxpayers requested direct deposit.

 Your refund may have been offset or adjusted by the IRS - not Taxpert.com nor whichever tax preparation platform was used.
-You may have received IRS Notice CP121 detailing the change in your refund.
-One of the most common reasons for adjusted refunds was a mis-entry of the Recovery Rebate Credit on Line 30 of the Form 1040.
+You may have received IRS Notice CP121 or CP12 detailing the change in your refund.
+One of the most common reasons for adjusted refunds was a mis-entry of the Recovery Rebate Credit on Line 30 of the Form 1040 for 2021 Returns.
 For example, if you stated that you were owed Stimulus 3 for $1,400 on your Taxpert account, the software would have added a $1,400 credit to your return.
 But, if you had already received this amount as an advance payment via Stimulus 3, then the IRS would adjust this on your return and remove the $1,400 credit, thus reducing your refund by $1,400.
-See the other reasons for offsets below.
+For 2022 Returns, this credit is no longer relevant; see the other reasons for offsets below.